 There will be so many travel-related films missing from this list.
 I haven’t seen Into the Wild (2007) or The Motorcycle Diaries (2004) and I’m sure there are many other films.
 Films that paint such an amazing picture of a place that you can’t help but start planning your next trip.
-The eight English language films on this list are films I simply cannot watch without getting itchy feet.
+The eight English language films on this list are films that will make you want to travel and induce chronic itchy feet!

 Forrest Gump (1994)